 So, when I had my new roof put on about two years ago, I – seven years ago, I roofed the house and they recommended I put a rubber roof on a 10×30 addition to my house, so the water would run off regular.
 And here, recently, about two years ago, I had one of the new shingles put on my roof.
 And I noticed that while I was up there, that the rubber seems to be kindly breaking down a little.

 TOM: OK.
 So, a couple of things.
 First of all, you have a low-slope roof.
 You originally had asphalt shingles on that, which was a mistake because asphalt shingles, you really need at least like a 3:12 pitch to put those on.
 If you’ve got a 1:12 pitch, that’s not enough.

 So now you replaced that with a rubber roof, which was the right thing to do.
 But now you’re seeing the rubber roof start to crack.
-So your question is: “How do I stop that?
-How do I protect it?
-How do I preserve it?”
+So your question is: “How do I preserve rubber roof?
+How do I protect it?”
 Correct?

 GENE: Yeah, well, I want to add a few more.
 It was guaranteed 10 years but it’s about 7 years old now and I want to make it last a little longer, yes.
 Some kind of coating?

-TOM: So what you want is simply roof paint.
+TOM: So what you want is simply roof paint to preserve rubber roof.
 Now, roof paint is a very specialized type of paint.
 It’s usually aluminum in color and sometimes they call it “fibrous aluminum.”
 And what it does, it has a high degree of UV reflectivity, so it reflects the UV from the sun back out again.
 And that keeps the roof cooler and makes it last longer.

 So, I would definitely give it a coat of roof paint.
 And if you go to a home center or a roofing-supply center and look for roof paint, you shouldn’t have any problem finding it.
 It’s very, very specialized.
 And we’re not talking about the kind of paint you put on your walls; it’s a roofing product.
 OK?